 What is a Psychological Battery?

 If you hear your psychologist refer to a neuropsychological battery, you have no reason to fear.
 This is simply a collection of tests that are designed to give the psychologist a comprehensive glimpse of the issues you might be facing.
 There are several different batteries that your clinician can choose from based on the needs that they believe you have and the issues you could be facing.
 Each battery is formed to take a look at multiple areas of functioning in order to gain a clearer picture of your overall functioning.
 They can be used to identify issues that stand out from the general population in these areas.

 What to Expect During Your Psychological Evaluation.

 One of the most nerve-wracking aspects of having psychological testing completed is not knowing what to expect beforehand.
 Fortunately, there isn’t anything that you need to do in order to prepare for your testing session.
-Simply get a good night’s rest the night before and show up at our Clarkston, MI location ready to answer questions honestly and perform tasks to the best of your ability.
+Simply get a good night’s rest the night before and show up at your appointment ready to answer questions honestly and perform tasks to the best of your ability.

-Psychological Testing and Assessment Service Offered at our Clarkston Michigan Location.
+Psychological Testing and Assessment Service Offered at our Clarkston and West Bloomfield, Michigan Locations.

 It’s our job to make sure that your psychological evaluation is going to be extremely thorough.
 Here are some common issues that someone may schedule a psychological test for;

 A complete list of psychological testing that we can provide you with is also located on our home page under the Psychological Testing section.
 Knowing what to expect from your neuropsychological evaluation is a great way to put your mind at ease and help you to confidently take your next steps.
 Don’t hesitate to take the first steps toward creating better treatment for your concerns today.
 We’re local and trusted professionals and are here to help!